Fubaxiusz/styleguide/README.md

 consistent style.

 “Style” covers a lot of ground, from “use camelCase for variable names” to “never use global variables” to “never use exceptions.”
-This project ([google/styleguide](https://github.com/google/styleguide)) links to the original style guidelines from Google.
+This ([google/styleguide](https://github.com/google/styleguide)) links to the original style guidelines from Google.